AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 }
 ```

 Afterwards, run the following command to generate the `env.g.dart` file.
 This file contains the environment variables we defined in the `.env` file.
+These variables are encrypted to prevent them from being exposed in the source code.

 ```shell
 dart run build_runner build --delete-conflicting-outputs